YellowOnion/steam-runtime-tools/docs/shared-paths.md

 * The FHS server-data directory `/srv`
 * Any custom top-level directory such as `/large-disk-drive`

+Users can instruct the container runtime framework to share locations in this category between the host system and the container by setting the `STEAM_COMPAT_MOUNTS`, `PRESSURE_VESSEL_FILESYSTEMS_RW` and/or `PRESSURE_VESSEL_FILESYSTEMS_RO` environment variables.
+These environment variables cannot be used for locations that are [never shared][].

 ## Summary

 This assumes Steam is not running [under Flatpak][].